Generative Machine Learning for Multivariate Angular Simulation: Generative methods

-where $h(\cdot \mid \cdot)$ denotes the mixture density, $\boldsymbol{\Lambda} = \{\boldsymbol{\mu}_1,\kappa_1,\hdots,\boldsymbol{\mu}_K,\kappa_K \}$, and $(\boldsymbol{\mu}_k,\kappa_k)$ denote the parameters associated with mixture component $k$.
-In practice, given a pre-specified number of mixture components $K$, equation \eqref{eqn:vmf_mix_dens} can be fitted using an expectation-maximisation (EM) algorithm for maximum likelihood estimation of the parameter vector $\boldsymbol{\Lambda}$ alongside the mixture probabilities $\boldsymbol{\pi}$.
+where $h(\cdot \mid \cdot)$ denotes the mixture density, $\boldsymbol{\Lambda} = \{\boldsymbol{\mu}_1,\kappa_1,\hdots,\boldsymbol{\mu}_K,\kappa_K \}$, and $(\boldsymbol{\mu}_k,\kappa_k)$ are the parameters associated with mixture component $k$.
+In practice, given a fixed number of mixture components $K$, Eq.~\eqref{eqn:vmf_mix_dens} can be fitted using an expectation-maximisation (EM) algorithm for maximum likelihood estimation of the parameter vector $\boldsymbol{\Lambda}$ alongside the mixture probabilities $\boldsymbol{\pi}$.
 Moreover, $K$ can be selected as the value that optimises some metric of the resulting mixture model; a common choice is the Bayesian information criterion (BIC).
-We refer the reader to \citet{hornik_movmf_2014} for a detailed overview of vMF mixture distributions and the EM algorithm for model fitting.
+We refer to \citet{hornik_movmf_2014} for a detailed overview of vMF mixture distributions and the EM algorithm for model fitting.